 23. Go Crazy for Cocoa!

-At Theo Chocolate Factory in Fremont, you and your children will have a blast.
+If you’re looking for things to do in Seattle with children, a detour to the Theo Chocolate Factory in Fremont might be a good idea.
 You’ll be given heaps of tasting samples from the finest chocolatiers, while learning about the processes involved in the chocolate’s creation.

 Factory experiences are offered daily, and are very interactive.

-Admission costs are between $8 USD – $12 USD, depending on the tour that you choose.
+Admission costs are between $8 USD – $12 USD, depending on the tour you choose.
 The adult experience is more educational, with teachings on the origins of cocoa.
-But you’ll be rewarded with a wide variety of handmade confections and best-sellers.
+But you’ll be rewarded with a wide variety of handmade confections and best-sellers!

 Seattle may be close to Mount Rainier, but another impressive mountain range that is nearby is the Olympic Range.
-Only a 2/3-hour drive from Seattle, this isn’t any ordinary National Park, because it has been listed as a World Heritage Site.
+The Olympic National Park is only a 2/3-hour drive from Seattle, but it ain’t no ordinary park.

-It is situated along Washington State’s Olympic Peninsula as well as the Pacific Ocean.
-It offers visitors over 70-miles of untouched, rugged coastlines and almost 1-million acres of forestry and highlands.
+Situated along Washington State’s Olympic Peninsula as well as the Pacific Ocean, this World Heritage Site offers over 70 miles of untouched, rugged coastlines, and almost 1-million acres of forestry and highlands.

-This means that the park boasts prime nature hiking opportunities.
-Its highest peak is Mount Olympus, which stands at almost 2430-meters above ground!
+And that means the park boasts prime hiking opportunities!
+Its highest peak is Mount Olympus, which stands at almost 2430 meters above ground.

-But, if hiking isn’t your forte and you’re still searching for nature things to do in Seattle, then visit the mineral Hot Springs.
+But, if hiking isn’t your forte and you’re still searching for nature things to do in Seattle, then definitely make your way to the mineral Hot Springs.

-If you’re looking for an outdoor adventure, why not stay in one of these epic treehouses in Washington?
+While you’re at it, why not stay in one of these epic treehouses in Washington State?

 Seattle may indeed be near some fine natural features, but a rather impressive agricultural feature is the wine valley in Woodinville.
 It is only a 25-minute drive from downtown Seattle and consists of almost 100 traditional and boutique wineries.

-Constantly, events are being held here, and it is one of the most convenient things to do near Seattle.
-It is an ever-so-popular destination for Seattle locals due to its award-winning wines.
+There are events being held here constantly, and it is an ever-so-popular destination for Seattle locals due to its award-winning wines.
 These can be indulged in, in the many taste-rooms situated inside the wineries.

-The valley is situated around lovely nature such as Snoqualmie Falls and dense forests that allow for great hiking.
+The valley is situated around lovely nature such as Snoqualmie Falls and dense forests that allow for some great hiking, too.